-10-9B-13-3: OPEN SPACE-WITH 1 ACRE LOTS
+10-9B-15-3: OPEN SPACE-WITH 1 ACRE LOTS

-The desired outcome of allowing homes to be built on 1 acre lots is to preserve open space.
-Therefore, a development may subdivide to smaller lots of 1 acre or greater, on slopes of less than twenty percent (20%), if 40% of the development site is dedicated to open space.
+The desired outcome of allowing homes to be built on 1 acre lots is to preserve open space and help mitigate fire damage.
+Therefore, a development may subdivide to smaller lots of 1 acre or greater, on slopes of less than twenty percent (20%), if 40% of the development site is dedicated to public open space.
 Open space areas shall conform to the requirements listed under sections 10-9B-11 through 10-9B-11-4 of this article.
 1 acre lot subdivisions shall include:

-- 1. A 1 acre lot subdivision that the Planning Commission and the City Council determine meets the intent of this ordinance. - 2.
-Open space area for public access to trails which includes area for trailheads. - 3.
-Public parking at trailhead locations.
+- A. A 1 acre lot subdivision that the Planning Commission and the City Council determine meets the intent of this ordinance. - B. Open space area for public access to trails which includes area for trailheads. - C. Public parking at trailhead locations. - D. Fire Chief must approve that clustering has placed the home in lower fire risk areas.

-10-9B-13-4: BUILDING ENVELOPE:
+10-9B-15-4: BUILDING ENVELOPE:

 The building envelope location shall conform to the natural terrain and remain within the areas of least slope.
 This area could be considerably smaller than the lot to accomplish this requirement.
 The minimum building envelope size is four thousand (4,000) square feet.
 The front, side and rear setback requirements must be met.
-No design envelope can be located within areas of thirty percent (30%) or greater slopes, nor can these slopes be graded to provide for a buildable area.
+No building design envelope can be located within areas of thirty percent (30%) or greater slopes, nor can these slopes be graded to provide for a buildable area.

-10-9B-13-5: STEEPER BUILDABLE SLOPES:
+10-9B-15-5: STEEPER BUILDABLE SLOPES: